Reddish: Geography

-Reddish borders Heaton Chapel and Brinnington of Stockport; Denton of Tameside; and Gorton and Levenshulme of the City of Manchester.
+Reddish borders Heaton Chapel, Heaton Norris and Brinnington of Stockport; Denton of Tameside; and Gorton and Levenshulme of the City of Manchester.

 Reddish is a densely populated area and is near to affluent parts of Greater Manchester, such as Heaton Chapel and Heaton Moor.
 It continues to be an attraction to many people in the Greater Manchester area to work, live and relax.

 Climate

 Reddish has a mild climate.
 The main population is situated along a linear stretch parallel with Reddish Vale.
 Reddish Vale and the lower lying land in the valley is often cooler and effectively a 'frost pocket'.
 It is still mild comparatively speaking; temperatures on a clear night will likely be colder than the land at the top of valley floor or, roughly speaking, along Reddish Road/Gorton Road.
 The effects of a Fohn Wind are often present here, where the warm air rises from the valley floor, tempering the air at the top and thereby reducing overnight lows, more particularly in winter.

 As a comparison, temperatures on any given clear night throughout the year can be between 1-3 degrees C warmer than the Manchester weather station, situated at the nearby Woodford Aerodrome, but on a cloudy night are almost equal.
 Daytime highs are similar and predominately almost exacting to Woodford, though fluctuations due to localised weather patterns can produce variations.

 Again, on a cloudy day, the temperatures can be slightly cooler than Woodford.
 Dependent on the prevailing weather patterns and the wind direction, temperatures can be either lower by around 1 degree C and occasionally (more noticeably on a warm sunny day) and in the absence of early morning mist/fogs(common in Woodford and Reddish Vale) can be up to 2 degrees C warmer than Woodford.

 Due to its suburban nature and geographical location, close to the municipal centres of Stockport and Manchester, it benefits from an 'urban heat island' effect.

 Most of Reddish would be equivalent to Usda Zone 8B/9A in recent years and, with the influence of global warming, with typical annual minimum lows of around -5/-6C.

 Summer high temperatures average around 20-21C and peak at around 28C in any given year, occasionally to around 32C.
 Overnight lows average around 12-14C typically.

 Winter high temperatures average around 6-9C.
 Winter overnight lows typically average around 3C.

 Many tender plants can grow here and in the Stockport/Manchester area in general; the municipal planting consists of much New Zealand flora, such as Phormiums and Cordylines and Mediterranean plantings such as European Fan Palms and Canary Island date palms and Yuccas in residential gardens are commonplace.